Privacy Policy

 • adequacy decisions;

-• standard contractual clauses; or
+• standard contractual clauses;

 • other lawful transfer mechanisms.